What’s new in JPA 2.2 – Java 8 Date and Time Types

 Until all JDBC Drivers will support

-parameter value binding level which is a requirement for HHH-11773, it’s doubtful that you really need to use ZonedDateTime
+TIMESTAMP WITH TIMEZONE at the java.sql.Statement parameter value binding level which is a requirement for HHH-11773, it’s doubtful that you really need to use ZonedDateTime or OffsetDateTime.

 Currently, it’s much wiser to save all